boredcity/simple-test-runner/README.md

 # Test Runner

-install dependencies with `npm ci` and run the app with `npm run start-tests`
+install dependencies with `npm ci` and run the app with `npm start`

 ## Available Scripts